Skip to main content

 Three effective ways to follow up after your interview

-Once you have your email up and running, you’re ready to begin your follow-up using these three types of communications.
+Once you have your email up and running, you’re ready to begin your follow-up process.
+An example of a follow-up strategy is below.

 1. The “thank-you” note (24 hours after interview)